tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

   device tree before loding the OS may fail with U-Boot from older BSP versions.
   Device tree path names were changed in CPU device tree fragment to conform the device tree specification.
+- Writing to FAT filesystems may cause warnings and errors in U-Boot based on v2016.03.

 ## Artifacts